jaharris/jaharris.github.io/content/post/overview.md

 *Projects*

-1. Harris, Jesse A., & Stephanie Rich (in progress).
+1. Harris, Jesse A., & Stephanie Rich (revision in progress).
 Predicted analyses linger: The case for structural prediction with either-or structures.
 Ms. UCLA.
-Poster presented at [CUNY 2017]({{< relref "/talk/2017_CUNY_Either" >}})
+Poster presented at [CUNY 2017]({{< relref "/talk/2017_CUNY_Either" >}}).
 <br><br>
 1. Rich, Stephanie, & Jesse A. Harris. (in progress).
 Local constraint is inhibited by global context in concessive structures.
 Ms. UCLA.
-Poster presented at [CUNY 2018]({{< relref "/talk/2018_CUNY_poster3" >}})
+Poster presented at [CUNY 2018]({{< relref "/talk/2018_CUNY_poster3" >}}).
 <br><br>
 1. Rich, Stephanie & Jesse A. Harris (in progress).
 The [limits of forward thinking]({{< relref "talk/2019_PIPP_Both" >}}): Structural prediction with correlative and quantificational *both*.
 Talk presented at the Psycholinguistics in Iceland
   – Parsing and Prediction (PIPP).
 Verold, University of Iceland, Reykjavik, June 19--20, 2019.
 <br><br>
-1. Harris, Jesse A., Stephanie Rich, & Ian Rigby (accepted).
+1. Harris, Jesse A., Stephanie Rich, & Ian Rigby (2021).
 Contextual constraint and lexical competition: Revisiting [biased misperception]({{< relref "/publication/2019_ICPhS_Adapt" >}}) during reading.
-Journal of Experimental Psychology: Human Perception and Performance.
+Journal of Experimental Psychology: Human Perception and Performance, 47, 81-102.
 <br><br>
 1. Chie Nakamura, Jesse A. Harris, Sun-Ah Jun (2020).
 Learning to [anticipate contrast]({{< relref "/publication/2021_JEP_Misperception" >}}) with prosody: A Visual world study with L2 learners.
 Proceedings of the 10th Speech Prosody International Conference.
 <br><br>